ruboto/ruboto/README.md

 Can subclass any part of the Android API to pass control over to a script when the specified methods are called.
 You can also create classes that implement a single Android interface to pass control over to ruboto.

+_Note: While the command line calls below still work, there is an easier way to do this within your scripts.
+The new way of generating interfaces and subclasses is described in the wiki [Generating classes for callbacks](https://github.com/ruboto/ruboto/wiki/Generating-classes-for-callbacks)._

 For classes that need subclassing (e.g., PhoneStateListener, SQLiteOpenHelper, View)

     $ ruboto gen subclass AndroidPackageAndClassName --name YourClassName --method_base all-on-or-none --method_include methods --method_exclude methods